Bohaiornithidae: Description

-Similar to most enantiornitheans, bohaiornithids possessed teeth rather than a beak as in modern birds, although they could be distinguished from other enantiornitheans due to the structure of their teeth.
-Their teeth were large, robust and somewhat conical, but had sharply pointed tips which curved backwards.
+Similar to most enantiornitheans, bohaiornithids possessed teeth rather than a beak as in modern birds, although they could be distinguished from their relatives due to the structure of their teeth.
+Bohaiornithid teeth were large, robust and somewhat conical, but had sharply pointed tips which curved backwards.
 The first few teeth of the premaxillae are smaller than the rest of the teeth, but the other teeth in the front of the mouth were larger than those in the back.
+They usually lacked teeth only on the throatward half of the mandible (lower jaw) and two-thirds of the maxilla, unlike many other Enantiornithes whose teeth were essentially constrained to the premaxillary bone (upper bill tip).